Mahurangi Magazine logo

 reworked work-in-progress from 20250518

-Notes nor end notes are not normally expected in a novel, much less a magazine.
-But not only is Light the Fuse : Not the Great New Zealand Mobilisation Novel not your ordinary novel, it is part-factual, part-counterfactual, part future-factual-conditional; and the Mahurangi Magazine has always broken any rules that needed to be, in the interests of sanity.
+Notes nor endnotes are normally not expected in a novel, much less a magazine.
+But not only is Light the Fuse : Not the Great New Zealand Mobilisation Novel not your ordinary novel, it is part-factual, part-counterfactual, part future-factual-conditional; and the Mahurangi Magazine has always broken any rules it needed to, in the interests of sanity.

-Mostly, however, the decision to go for the doctor with end notes, is to spare the reader the myriad rabbit holes that would otherwise litter their way.
+Mostly, however, the decision to go-for-the-doctor with foot- and endnotes, is to spare the reader the myriad rabbit holes that would otherwise litter their way.
 A beloved longtime reader recently remarked:

 I’m not sure if your style of writing is unique or just different, but it always holds my interest— search engine kept idling.

-At the risk of causing their search engine sparkplugs to carbon up, the notes that follow should encourage treasured readers to hop in and out of said burrows at will, and with alacrity.
-Then, with the overlap of Light the Fuse, the ’bleedin obvious finally occurred—a unified set of end notes:
+At the risk of causing their search-engine sparkplugs to carbon up, the notes that follow should encourage treasured readers to hop in and out of said burrows at will, and with alacrity.
+Then, with the overlap of Light the Fuse, the bleedin’ obvious finally dawned—a unified set of end notes:

-Across with two cs James Goldie ‘J G ; Butch’ Brown, Mount Albert Grammar, English teacher and ‘Senior Five’ class master, to Cimino:
+Across with two cs James Goldie ‘J G ; Butch’ Brown, Mount Albert Grammar, English teacher and ‘Senior Five’ class master, author of the long-prescribed English-language textbook to Cimino:

 Just because you come from the country, Cole, doesn’t mean you can spell across with two cs!